 To understand how your snoring impacts your night’s rest, Biostrap can overlay your oxygen saturation.
 That way, you can see if episodes of snoring align with low SpO2 measurements, which likely hurts your sleep quality and prevents you from entering deep sleep.

-In addition to snore tracking, Sleep Lab also enables you to track arm and leg movement by leveraging an additional product Biostrap calls a Shoe Pod.
+In addition to snore tracking, Sleep Lab also enables you to track arm and leg movement by leveraging an additional product Biostrap calls the Activity Pod.
 While that feature isn’t meant to diagnose or treat sleep apnea, restless leg syndrome or other sleep-related conditions, it might give you and your doctor additional data.

 What’s worth noting is that Sleep Lab sessions have to be entered manually; they cannot be captured automatically.